Table of Content:

 Many builtin commands output values.
 For example, string functions in the str:

 module outputs their results as values.
-This makes those functions work seamlessly with strings that contain newlines or even NUL bytes:
+This makes those functions work

 ~> use str